 The reality is, as humans we feel that confinement can be cruel, but for beagles, it provides a much-needed sense of security and somewhere safe to settle and rest when the environment around them becomes too overwhelming.

-If used incorrectly, dogs can feel trapped and frustrated in their crate, which is why it’s so important to use suitable and effective crate training techniques.
+When crates are used incorrectly, dogs can feel trapped and frustrated, which is why it’s so important to use suitable and effective crate training techniques.

 They can be taught through positive reinforcement to love the crate, just as a child does with their own bedroom, and crate training is recommended by breeders, trainers, and vets for all dogs, not just beagles.